CRUNCHY QUINOA and CABBAGE SALAD

 Download PDFEAT CLEAN LIVE WELL | Summer | Page 124

 BLACK AND RED QUINOA ARE SURPRISINGLY DIFFERENT FROM THEIR IVORY COUNTERPART.
-I love them as much for their nuttier taste and crunchier texture as I do for their visual beauty.
-I believe that food should nourish all of our senses and multi-colored quinoas definitely deliver.
+I love them as much for their nuttier taste and crunchier texture as I do for their beauty.
+If food is meant to nourish all of our senses, multicolored quinoas definitely deliver.